 The Sycamores younger 3 year olds

 In the Sycamore classroom, the environment is considered the “third teacher”.
 Nature is integrated into everyday learning both indoors and outdoors.
-Whether it’s planting a garden, searching for treasures in the sand table, birdwatching, an exploratory nature walk, or simply enjoying a snack in our picnic area, children are exposed to all of the wonders that nature has to offer on a daily basis.
+Children are exposed to all of the wonders that nature has to offer on a daily basis.

 Bamboos older 3 year olds